 Once you have gained some volunteer experience with the society, opportunities for leadership at higher levels begin to open up.
 Many of these higher-level committees, including division councils and committees overseen by the TMS Board of Directors, are made up mostly of nominated and appointed members.
-More information on these types of committees can be found on the Administrative Committees webpage.
+More information on these types of committees can be found on the Functional Committees webpage.

 Learn about TMS Leadership Opportunities